MysticRyuujin/guac-install/README.md

 ## MFA/2FA

 By default the script will not install MFA support (QR code for Google/Microsoft Authenticator, Duo Mobile, etc. or Duo Push), if you do want MFA support you can use the `-t` or `--totp` or for Duo `-d` or `--duo` flags on the command line.
 Or modify the script variables `installTOTP=true` or `installDuo=true`. **Do not install both**

+## FYI

+Here's a cool PowerShell module for using the Guacamole API: https://github.com/UpperM/guacamole-powershell

 ## How to Run: